CruzPy/Scribby/README.md

 3. **Set Your API Key**
    - Open the extension and navigate to the settings page.
-   - Enter your API key to activate advanced features.
+   - Enter your secure API key to activate advanced features.

 ---

 ## Usage

-1. Highlight any text on a webpage.
+1. Highlight relevant text from electronic medical records (EMRs), consultation notes, or diagnostic findings.
-2. Right-click and choose an option from the Scribby menu.
+2. Right-click and select a note type (e.g., "Follow-Up Summary," "Diagnostic Notes").
-3. Customize your actions in the settings to better suit your needs.
+3. Review and edit the AI-generated note directly in the extension or copy it to your EMR system.

 ---